Aman071106/VehicleTelmetryApp/README.md

 ---

 ## 📂 Folder Structure
----
-VehicleTelemetryApp/
-├── home.jpg                # Home screen UI image
-├── app/                    # Main application source code │   ├── src/                # Main source folder for app
-│   │   ├── main/           # Main source folder
-│   │   │   ├── java/       # Java or Kotlin source files
-│   │   │   ├── res/        # Resources such as layouts, strings, images, etc.
-│   │   │   │   ├── drawable/ # Image resources
-│   │   │   │   ├── layout/  # XML layout files
-│   │   │   │   ├── values/  # XML values like strings, colors, themes
-│   │   │   ├── AndroidManifest.xml # Manifest file for app configuration
-├── build.gradle            # Top-level Gradle configuration file
-├── settings.gradle         # Gradle settings file
-├── local.properties        # Local properties like API keys
-├── .gitignore              # Git ignore file to exclude files from version control ├── README.md               # Project documentation (you are reading this now!)
-└── LICENSE                 # License file for project usage
----
+VehicleTelemetryApp/ ├── home.jpg ├── app/ │ ├── src/ │ │ ├── main/ │ │ │ ├── java/ │ │ │ ├── res/ │ │ │ │ ├── drawable/ │ │ │ │ ├── layout/ │ │ │ │ ├── values/ │ │ │ ├── AndroidManifest.xml ├── build.gradle ├── settings.gradle ├── local.properties ├── .gitignore ├── README.md └── LICENSE

-🎯 How to Run the App
+🎯 **How to Run the App**
 Run on Emulator/Device:
 After syncing the project, click Run (the green play button) in Android Studio.
 Choose an emulator or connect a physical device.

-App Features:
+**App Features**:
 The app will display real-time vehicle telemetry data such as speed, temperature, location, fuel levels, and tire pressure.

+---

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.